FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Introduction

 \section{Introduction}

-Large Pretrained Models have shown to be powerful tools in capturing the intricacies of languages, interpreting textual data.
-They have been utilized for generating syntactically \& semantically valid, realistic snippets of text that are contextually sound.
-These models are pre-trained on large corpora of text that are collected from the internet.
-However, due to the inherent biases present in the training data, the models are shown to exhibit biases against various social groups \cite{bolukbasi2016man, kirk2021bias, papakyriakopoulos2020bias}.
-This is a serious issue that affects the trustworthiness of NLP models and deters the integration of NLP in day-to-day tasks.
+Large pretrained language models have emerged as powerful tools for capturing the complexities of natural language and interpreting textual data.
+They have demonstrated strong capabilities in generating syntactically and semantically coherent text that is contextually appropriate.
+These models are typically trained on massive corpora collected from internet sources.
+However, these models reflect the statistical distributions of the datasets, often leading to preferential token generations, following the semantics of the datasets \cite{bolukbasi2016man, kirk2021bias, papakyriakopoulos2020bias}, which affects the reliability of NLP systems and limits their adoption in real-world applications.

-Previous works have identified that pretrained models exhibit biases.
-Their metrics for detecting biases however are either theoretical or applicable in specific conditions such as gender bias in BERT \cite{jin2020transferability}.
-These metrics are however not widely accessible or easy to adapt into development environment and we identify this as a pressing need for NLP developers and present a Python based open-source package Fairpy, that consists of a large set of available bias detection and reduction tools along with interfaces to connect them to many of the open source language models and user defined ones.
-Furthermore, the toolkit includes some of the common datasets and template corpora to evaluate biases.
+While previous studies have established the presence of prediction biases in pretrained models, the metrics proposed for bias detection are often theoretical in nature or tailored to narrow experimental settings \cite{jin2020transferability}.
+These methods are not always accessible, nor are they readily integrable into common development pipelines—posing a significant barrier for NLP practitioners.
+To address this gap, we introduce Fairpy, a Python-based open-source toolkit that consolidates a wide range of bias detection and mitigation techniques.
+Fairpy offers modular interfaces that support seamless integration with widely-used open-source language models as well as user-defined models.
+Additionally, it includes curated datasets and templated corpora commonly used in bias evaluation, enabling comprehensive and reproducible analysis.

-The detection methods described in this paper can be placed in two categories - The metrics that calculate biases present in the encoding \cite{bolukbasi2016man, papakyriakopoulos2020bias}, wherein, the internal representations of the model's vocabulary exhibit biases.
-The second set of metrics determine biases by evaluating the behavior of the model, given an input sentence with some perturbation \cite{kirk2021bias, zhao2018gender, guo2021detecting, magee2021intersectional, li2020unqovering}.
-The distribution of the output in the context of a social construct such as race or gender determines whether a model associates certain words with certain social groups.
+The bias detection methods surveyed in this paper can broadly be categorized into two groups.
+The first category comprises metrics that assess biases in the model’s internal representations or encodings \cite{bolukbasi2016man, papakyriakopoulos2020bias}, where the learned embeddings of the model's vocabulary exhibit statistical regularities that correspond to the biases in the training data.
+The second category includes behavioral metrics, which infer bias by evaluating the model’s output in response to controlled input perturbations \cite{kirk2021bias, zhao2018gender, guo2021detecting, magee2021intersectional, li2020unqovering}.